• Home

 Apparently, I’m in good company.
 David seemed to have the same problem with God.
 Hear his plea, “But I pray to you, LORD, in the time of your favor; in your great love, O God, answer me with your sure salvation.“

 There’s one thing I know.
 God is not my heavenly bellhop.
 But amazing things happen in the time of God’s favor.
 So, like David, I’ll call out to Him.
 I’ll wait for Him.
 He is well worth waiting for, because when the LORD shows up everything changes.
-I change.
-The world changes.
+I change, the world changes.

-Response: LORD God, favor me.
+LORD God, favor me.
 Show up in your perfect timing.
 I need you now.
 I need you always.
 You know best.
 Teach me patience and grant me peace.
 Answer me with your sure salvation.
 Amen.

-Your Turn: Do you sometimes get impatient with God?
+Do you sometimes get impatient with God?
 Can you recall occasions when you learned to wait on His timing?

 * NEW INTERNATIONAL VERSION, COPYRIGHT ©1973, 1978, 1984, 2011 BY BIBLICA

-Volume I of Psalms 365: Develop a Life of Worship and Prayer has won the 2021 Best Book of the Year Award and for those who love God’s word, it’s an ideal way to daily meet with the Lord.
-For a closer look at Volumes II and III click here.
+Volume I of Psalms 365: Develop a Life of Worship and Prayer won the Best Book of the Year Award from The Word Guild and Volume II has won the Best Devotional of the Year Award.
+For those who love God’s word, this three-book series is an ideal way to daily meet with the Lord.
+To purchase or for a closer look click here.

 Tags